How To Bill Therapy Code 90837: The Do's and Don'ts of Filing Insurance Claims

 Of course, we love doing our jobs as therapists and seeing improvement in our clients is a great reward.
 It’s selfless and honorable work, but at the end of the day it's still a job – and we need to make sure we’re getting paid too.
 The promise of a payday is one of the best motivators to continue building our practices.

-For those therapists that work with insurance, we’ll help you navigate filing and getting reimbursement for claims so that you can make sure you’re getting paid to the fullest extent for your services.
+For therapists that work with insurance, we’ll help you navigate filing and getting reimbursement for claims.
+Let's ensure you're getting paid to the fullest extent for your services.

 Billing Insurers By the Hour

-With therapy, every minute counts — not just for our clients but also for us, especially when it comes to billing insurance companies.
+With therapy, every minute counts — not just for our clients but also for us.
+This is especially true when it comes to billing insurance companies.

 Depending on how you’ve set up your practice, sessions can run anywhere from 30, 45, or 60 minutes.
-Though most therapy appointments run for a full 60 minutes, some health insurers consider the “standard” length of a psychotherapy session to be only 45 minutes.
+Most therapy appointments run for a full 60 minutes.
+Some health insurers consider the “standard” length of a psychotherapy session to be only 45 minutes.

 It’s not a problem to submit a CPT code for an hour of therapy, but it can pose the small issue of greater scrutiny.
-Here are a few important things to know, as well as some dos and don’ts to make sure you get reimbursed appropriately for your work.
+Let's go over how to make sure you get reimbursed appropriately for your work.
+Here are a few important things to know, as well as some dos and don’ts.

 Therapy CPT Code 90837: The Full Hour